BackofenLab/GraphProt2/README.md

-                   be unique (default: False) --gene-filter    Filter --in sites based on gene coverage (gene annotations from --gtf) (default: False) --report         Output an .html report providing various training set statistics and plots (default: False) --theme {1,2}    Set theme for .html report (1: default, 2: midnight blue)
+                   be unique (default: False) --gene-filter    Filter --in sites based on gene coverage (gene annotations from --gtf) (default: False) --con-ext int    Up- and downstream context sequence extension of --in sites with lowercase characters for whole site prediction (graphprot predict --mode 1).
+Best use same --con-ext values in gp+gt+train modes.
+Note that statistics (--report) are produced only for uppercase sequence parts (default: False)
+  --report         Output an .html report providing various training set
+                   statistics and plots (default: False) --theme {1,2}    Set theme for .html report (1: default, 2: midnight blue)